mozilla/releasewarrior/how-tos/relpro.md

 * Desktop Firefox Betas, Desktop Firefox Release-Candidate (beta release prior to release release) and Desktop Firefox dot Releases
     * go to the task graph (there is only one) and find taskId of `publish release human decision task`
     * Resolve the "publish release human decision" task using the command below
-    * Announce to release-drivers that the release is live
+    * Announce to release-signoff that the release is live
 * Desktop Firefox Release and Release-Candidate (RC releases push to release channel)
     * go to the task graph #2 and find taskId of `publish release human decision task`
     * Resolve the "publish release human decision" task using the command below
-    * Announce to release-drivers that the release is live
+    * Announce to release-signoff that the release is live
     * Schedule an update to change the background rate of the rule to 0% the next day.
         * Go to Balrog and "Schedule an Update" for the "firefox-release" rule that changes "backgroundRate" to 0 at 9am Pacific the following day.
 All other fields should remain the same.